Tiny Island, Giant Pleasures on Gilligan’s Island

 We did notice a few fishermen in boats, conch hunters and spear fishermen right in the reef areas where we were snorkeling.
 It was a little sad to see they were not conserving the waters around this natural spot.

-While we were there, the ferry brought another couple over, but they chose to stay in the mangrove channel area.
-We saw them later in the day as we set off in our kayaks to see the other side of the island.
+We set off in our kayaks to see the other side of the island.
 We kayaked through the channels to explore the southern side of the island and found more sea grass on that side.
 There was a reef on the south side, but the Caribbean sea crashing on it and it didn’t look like an ideal spot to try snorkeling.

 After checking out the south side, we kayaked over to see the other little islands out there (Isla Ballena and another smaller one) and then kayaked back home.
 All in all, we spent about 4 hours on this excursion.